 A note of caution – use clean water without any debris, sand, dirt, or granular fertilizer in it.
 I made the mistake of using a water soluble vegetable fertilizer that I sprinkled into the water reservoir.
 Unfortunately, it never quite dissolved and ended up plugging the holes in the watering disks.
 And if you have water with a high mineral content (like we do here), note that the weep holes can clog over time.

 The GreenStalk planter is heavy when full (especially after it’s been watered) so place it where you intend to leave it.
-Or, if sun exposure is a concern (as it is here in Tucson), place it on a movable dolly so that you can rotate the planter as needed or move it into the shade.
-We used a piece of plywood with four casters –it worked perfectly but be careful because the GreenStalk planter can easily be tipped over when you’re moving it (although it’s very stable when placed on a level, solid surface).
+Or, if sun exposure is a concern (as it is here in Tucson), use the optional Mover so that you can rotate the planter as needed or move it into the shade.

-The GreenStalk planter is a nice solution to a common problem – effectively and efficiently growing plants in a small space.
+After 3 years of continuous use, I can’t say enough good things about the GreenStalk planter!
+It’s a nice solution to a common problem – effectively and efficiently growing plants in a small space.
 It’s well-designed, easy to use, allows you to grow a huge number of plants in a very small area, and keeps those plants evenly watered.
 And with the optional Mover, it can be easily turned or moved as needed.

 Where to Buy